 There are many things to keep in mind when purchasing a stair lift.
-Milwaukee homeowners turn to BILD for helpful advice when selecting a stair lift.
-Selecting the proper stair lift provides freedom and peace of mind for safe mobility within a home.
+Milwaukee homeowners turn to BILD for helpful advice with their life considerations.
+Selecting the proper stairlift provides freedom and peace of mind for safe mobility within a home.

 With that in mind, here are 4 things Milwaukee and Illinois homeowners consider when purchasing a stair lift from Milwaukee-based BILD:

 Verify the seat to floor height for safe transfers

 Often times stair lift companies under-appreciate the functional aspects and different methods that end users use to manage safe transfers to and from the chair.
 Stair lifts are a significant investment and knowing the seat to floor height is important to managing the transfer safely and independently.
 It may vary for someone who is doing a scooting transfer, a squat pivot transfer, or a standing pivot transfer.
 The height and style of a lift also may vary for different manufacturers, which can affect which system will work the best for you.
 If you are undergoing therapy, it is a very good idea to work with your therapist and verify what optimal seat to floor height works best for your transfers, and the height of the footplate to allow for comfortable and safe support as you’re riding up and down the stair lift.